Diversity, equity, and inclusion go hand-in-hand with talent optimization

 Talent optimization is the discipline of aligning a client’s business strategy with their people strategy to deliver maximum results.
-Given how important people are to the equation, it should come as no surprise that diversity and inclusion play an essential role in optimizing talent.
+Given how important people are to the equation, it should come as no surprise that diversity, equity, and inclusion play an essential role in optimizing talent.

 Having a diverse workplace means celebrating the differences in others while valuing their experiences and opinions.
 It means having an employee base that’s demographically—and behaviorally—rich.